mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 1:05:31

-That's why Dogen Zenji says, Universal Recommendation for Zazen. *Universal* Recommendation.
-It's real universal, not only weeding out on your own territory.
+That's why Dogen Zenji says, Universal Recommendation for Zazen – *Universal* Recommendation.
+It's really universal, not only weeding out on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.

 But, if you do it by yourself, it's pretty hard.
 Because, making arrangement is done by your sense.
 That's all.
-But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances.
-Including environment, outwardly or inwardly.
+But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly.
 Inwardly means sensory world, movement system, internal organs, and also brain and nervous system.
 We have to arrange [them] according to a certain way.
-And then if our environments, inwardly and outwardly, are arranged perfectly, immediately there is a blossom which blooms.
+And then if all environments, inwardly and outwardly, are arranged perfectly, immediately there is a blossom which blooms.
 That is total personality, Buddha nature.
 At that time, very naturally, all delusions drop off, just like a lotus flower blooms through mud water.

 ##### 1:07:26

 While lotus flower [is] blooming, mud water exists.
-But it doesn't bother [us?]; it's really appreciated.
+But it doesn't bother [us]; it's really appreciated.
 Lotus flowers just bloom.
 And then, mud water drops off, very naturally, and then whole lotus flowers bloom in the universe.

 That is shikantaza.
 And then if you do this, that practice creates merit and virtue, which bloom in the future.
 In the life after next life, it's blooming.
 Yes it is.
 I promise. *[he laughs softly]* I promise.

-And then, this way is exactly [to] cut off karma, stream of karma.
+And then, this way is exactly [to] cut off karma, [the] stream of karma.
 Without this, nothing else to cut off karma.
 This is the best way.
 But we don't know.
 We really want to [know]; we are always curious of poking our head into a certain hole, always.
 That is a dualistic world, okay?
 Anyway, stop it.
 If you stop, everything comes up, very naturally, passing by you.

 ##### 1:09:05

 So all you have to do is – you cannot ignore all circumstances, environment, outwardly, inwardly – so, take care, with your best, [of] everything.
 And then, stop it there.
 Just like a [statue]; he doesn't feel anything, peaceful from anything.
-Even a buddha statue.
-But he seems *[unintelligible]* He feels calm.
+Even a Buddha statue.
+But he seems [pure].
+He feels calm.

 That is very important.
-At that time, completely ... all delusions drop off.
+At that time, completely all delusions drop off.

 ##### 1:09:49